• Verification code

 What are Nucleic Acids?

 Nucleosides consist of a pentose sugar (ribose or deoxyribose) and a nitrogenous base (pyrimidine or purine) linked by a glycosidic bond.
 Nucleosides can be categorized into ribonucleosides and deoxyribonucleosides by their pentose sugars.
 According to the different nitrogenous bases, nucleosides could be divided into adenosine, thymidine, uridine, guanosine, cytidine, inosine, etc. Nucleosides and phosphates synthesize nucleotides, and four unique nucleotides form the basis of nucleic acids.
+Nucleic acids are macromolecular compounds polymerized by monomeric nucleotides and are functional molecules with large molecular weights, including DNA and RNA.
+Their main functions are include storage, transmission, and performance of genetic information and are the protagonist of modern molecular biology.
+Nucleic acids are widely used to support the development of medicine, food, cosmetics, agriculture, etc.

 • In medicine: Nucleic acid drugs are a novel class of biopharmaceuticals, which have broad prospects in anti-cancer, anti-virus, treatment of cerebrovascular diseases, prevention of hypertension, and treatment of anemia.